Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Introduction

 Among many remarkable achievements associated with the name Federico Capasso, metasurfaces {\it} play an important role as efficient planar components of future photonic devices~\cite{roadmap,roadmap2,roadmap3}.
 One of the fundamental functionalities of metasurfaces is the control of polarization of light, which is a versatile degree of freedom that can be manipulated or engineered for numerous applications~\cite{Goldstein2003,Collett2005}.
 Conventional approaches to manipulating polarization often rely on bulk components such as wave plates.
 Although effective, these components are constrained by their size.

 Metasurfaces, composed of subwavelength structures, that is, meta-atoms, are powerful tools for overcoming size and weight limitations, allowing ultra-thin and multifunctional optical devices~\cite{Jung2021ChemRev,Chen2020AdvMater,Wen2018AOM}.
 The operational principle for using metasurfaces in the control of polarization relies on transforming an incident waveform into an ensemble of individual beams generated by meta-atoms with different polarization states that beat along the optical axis, thereby changing the resulting polarization at will.
 Many recent papers have been devoted to the study of linear polarization conversion with single metasurfaces (see, e.g, Refs. ~\cite{linear00,linear0,shen_lin,linear1,linear2}), as well as multiple metasurfaces with stacking and twisted configurations~\cite{linear3,linear4}.
 Polarization transformations with metasurfaces have been extensively explored by the Federico Capasso group ~\cite{capasso0,capasso,capasso2}.
 In particular, the designer-specified polarization response was shown to be employed for computer-generated holograms whose far-fields implement parallel polarization analysis and customized waveplates~\cite{capasso2}.
+Additionally, full-stokes polarization encoding in metasurfaces has been demonstrated in both the near ~\cite{asadulina2024all, polevoy2023excitation} and far-field regimes ~\cite{zuo2023chip, deng2024poincare}.

-\textit{Chiral metasurfaces} are particularly suitable for polarization engineering because of their inherit ability to mix polarization states, e.g. to convert directly linearly polarized light into elliptically or circularly polarized states.
-The use of resonant effects in metasurfaces has been demonstrated to enhance polarization conversion efficiencies and enable functionalities such as circularly polarized lasing and high-contrast polarization detection~\cite{Katsantonis2024ACSPhot,Bai2021ACSNano}.
+\textit{Chiral metasurfaces} are particularly suitable for polarization engineering because of their inherit ability to mix polarization states, e.g. to convert directly linearly polarized light into elliptically or circularly polarized states~\cite{Overig2021APS}.
+The use of resonant effects in metasurfaces has been demonstrated to enhance polarization conversion efficiencies and enable functionalities such as circularly polarized lasing and high-contrast polarization detection~\cite{Katsantonis2024ACSPhot,Bai2021ACSNano, Zhang2022Science} as well as achieving huge imbalance in the third harmonic intensity depending on the helicity of the input field~\cite{Gandolfi2021PRA}.